 A higher percentage of perfume oil — roughly 15 to 18 — mixed with alcohol makes up Eau de Parfum.
 It is more expensive than Eau de Cologne and Eau de Toilette.

 Perfume is 15 to 30 percent perfume oil mixed with alcohol.
 Because it contains such a high percentage of perfume oil, it is far more expensive than Eau de Cologne, Eau de Toilette, or Eau de Parfum.

-Fragrance Families for Women
+Finding the Perfect Perfume: Fragrance Families for Women

 Fragrances are classified according to predominant scent characteristics.
 Let’s get to know the four basic families that make up most feminine fragrances.
 Dividing them up this way helps you decide which scents you love and which ones you’d rather avoid.
 As you’ve shopped for perfume, chances are you’ve probably seen the different notes listed for a particular scent; those coordinate with the family to which the composed scent belongs.

 Secret Number Three: Keep a few different perfumes from different fragrance families.
 It’s kind of lovely to switch up your signature scent according to season, occasion, or mood that day!
-Floral and Sweet for daytime, and perhaps an Oriental/Spicy scent for date night.
+Floral and Sweet for daytime, and perhaps an Amber/Spicy scent for date night.
 In cooler weather, stronger scents can be worn without overwhelming everyone around you.
 Conversely, lighter scents are better in warmer weather.
 Think of how summer smells like fresh cut grass and scoops of vanilla ice cream.
 December smells like evergreens and gingerbread.
 You can evoke those same wonderful emotions and memories with your own aroma.